SERVICE

 The homeowners’ exemption may be applied to a supplemental assessment.

-Send your homeowners' exemption claim form to us via email at assessor@sfgov.org.
+1. Send your homeowners' exemption claim form to us via email at assessor@sfgov.org; or

-Submit your homeowner's exemption claim form to us in-person at our main office in San Francisco City Hall, Room 190 during business hours.
+2. Drop off or mail your homeowner's exemption claim form to our office at San Francisco City Hall, Room 190.

 After you submit your claim form

-Each year, our office sends out a notice of assessed value to every property owner in San Francisco.
+Every July, our office sends out a notice of assessed value to property owners in San Francisco.

-On your notice of assessed you will see the homeowner's exemption amount deducted from your total assessed value if you qualified.
+Your annual notice of assessed value will show the homeowner's exemption amount deducted from your total assessed value.

 Special cases

-You can drop off a completed homeowners' exemption claim form at our drop box 24/7.
+You can submit your completed claim form via our City Hall drop box 24/7.
 Follow the steps below:

 1. Download and complete the homeowners' exemption claim form.